 How do we see what we see?
 How do we perceive simple light rays as full-fledged images?
 Before getting into this, we should understand the important parts of the human eye and what their functions are.

 The Cornea: Imagine this to be like a window to a human eye.
-The cornea contributes to major refraction of light (bending of light rays) entering our eyes.
+The cornea contributes to the major refraction of light (bending of light rays) entering our eyes.
 It forms the clear front surface of a human eye.
 It also makes sure that foreign substances do not enter the eye.

 The Iris: This lies right behind the cornea.
 It controls the circular opening called the pupil (aperture).
 It functions as an automatic camera shutter, controlling the amount of light entering a human eye.

 The Crystalline Lens: The lens further focuses the light rays entering our eyes.
 Again, we can compare this to how an autofocus lens functions in a camera.
 This is called the accommodating power of the eye.
 Depending on where the object lies, the lens tries to focus on that object.

 The Vitreous Humor: This is a jelly-like substance that fills most of the inner chamber of the eye.
-IT helps the eye maintain its spherical nature.
-The light rays after passing through the opening, travel through the vitreous humor before striking the retina.
+It helps the eye maintain its spherical nature.
+The light rays after passing through the opening, travel through the vitreous humour before striking the retina.

-Obviously, there are other parts of a human eye with supporting functions like lubrication of the eye (tear formation) and muscles that allow eye movement.
+Obviously, there are other parts of the human eye with supporting functions like lubrication of the eye (tear formation) and muscles that allow eye movement.
 The eyelids play a very important role in protecting the eye from external damage.
 Apart from the optic nerves, there are other sensory nerves that relay information to the brain regarding pain and other abnormalities.